ArturoDent/find-and-transform/README.md

 Above is an example of the `preCommands` and `postCommands` arguments.

 `preCommands` are run before any `find` or `replace` occurs.
 It can be a single string or an object or an array of strings/objects.
-The arguments `preCommands` and `postCommands` can appear anywhere in the arguments.
+The arguments `preCommands` and `postCommands` can appear anywhere in the `args` object.
 All the arguments can be in any order.

 `postCommands` are run after the find and any replace has occurred.
 The `runPostCommands` argument controls how the `postCommands` are run: one time no matter how many find matches there may be (this is the default), one time only if there were no find matches, or run the `postCommands` once for each find match - this last option is currently **EXPERIMENTAL** and will not work in all possible situations.